-In this study we report synchronization phenomena observed self-sustained oscillations and their synchronization to the astronomical forcing in glacial cycles simulated in the Earth system model of intermediate complexity (EMIC) CLIMBER-2 with a fully interactive carbon cycle(Willeit et al., 2019; Ganopolski and Brovkin, 2017)interactive carbon cycle, specifically the version by Willeit et al. (2019).
-The finding of self-sustained oscillations at the time scales of glacial cycles is not new
+In this study we report synchronization phenomena observed in glacial cycles simulated in the Earth system model of intermediate complexity (EMIC) CLIMBER-2 with a fully interacive carbon cycle (Willeit et al., 2019; Ganopolski and Brovkin, 2017).
+It has been previously shown that this mode can reproduce the characteristics of Quaternary glacial cycles including the MPT using slowly changing volcanic CO2 outgassing and regolith cover (Willeit et al., 2019).
+So far various explanations

-- 90 in simple models but new in comprehensive EMICs.
-It has been previously shown that this mode CLIMBER-2 can reproduce the characteristics of Quaternary glacial cycles including the MPT using slowly changing volcanic CO_2 outgassing and regolith cover (Willeit et al., 2019).
-So far various explanations have been proposed for the MPT such as a nonlinear ice-sheet response to a long-term cooling trend (Berger et al., 1999; Bintanja and Van de Wal, 2008) possibly due to a longterm decline of the atmospheric CO_2 concentration, an onset of a positive feedback between the glacial intensification and - 95 additional glacial CO_2 drawdown by dust-borne iron fertilization (Chalk et al., 2017), an activation of the sea ice switch mechanism (Gildor and Tziperman, 2000), a change in the East Antarctic ice sheet margin from land-based to marine-based (Raymo et al., 2006), and the gradual removal of regolith by glacial erosion and an exposure of high-friction crystalline bedrock (Clark and Pollard, 1998).
-On the other hand, some models capture the frequency change across the MPT without any changes in their internal parameters, suggesting that the MPT is caused, at least in part, by changes in the astronomi-
+- have been proposed for the MPT such as a nonlinear ice-sheet response to a long-term cooling trend (Berger et al., 1999; Bin-75 tanja and Van de Wal, 2008) possibly due to a long-term decline of the atmospheric $CO_2$ concentration, an onset of a positive feedback between the glacial intensification and additional glacial CO2 drawdown by dust-borne iron fertilization (Chalk et al., 2017), an activation of the sea ice switch mechanism (Gildor and Tziperman, 2000), a change in the East Antarctic ice sheet margin from land-based to marine-based (Raymo et al., 2006), and the gradual removal of regolith by glacial erosion and an - 80 exposure of high-friction crystalline bedrock (Clark and Pollard, 1998).
+On the other hand, some models capture the frequency change across the MPT without any changes in their internal parameters, suggesting that the MPT is caused, at least in part, by changes in the astronomical parameters (Imbrie et al., 2011; Watanabe et al., 2023).
+Thus the physical mechanism of the MPT is still actively debated (Berends et al., 2021; Ford and Chalk, 2020; Clark et al., 2021).
+The purpose of this study is not to re-examine the physical mechanisms leading to the MPT in CLIMBER-2, which is discussed in Willeit et al. (2019), but to - 85 show novel synchronization phenomena underlying glacial cycles simulated in the model.

-- 100 cal parameters (Imbrie et al., 2011; Watanabe et al., 2023).
-Thus the physical mechanism of the MPT is still actively debated (Berends et al., 2021; Ford and Chalk, 2020; Clark et al., 2021; Legrain et .
-The purpose of this study is not to re-examine the physical mechanisms leading to the MPT in CLIMBER-2, which is discussed in Willeit et al. (2019), but to show novel synchronization phenomena underlying the glacial cycles simulated in the model. - 105 The remainder of this article is organized as follows.
+The remainder of this article is organized as follows.
 Section 2 describes the data and the model setting.
 In Section 3, we show that CLIMBER-2 exhibits spontaneous oscillations in the absence of the astronomical forcing, supporting the view of synchronization; the lengthening of the time scale of internal oscillations leads to the change of the entrained frequency across the MPT.
-In Section 4, we show that the frequency entrainment at the \sim 100-kyr power is achieved by cooperative action of climatic precession and obliquity forcing, via a novel nonlinear mechanism, which we term vibration-enhanced - 110 synchronization.
+In Section 4, we show that the frequency entrainment at the $\sim 100$ -kyr power is achieved by cooperative action of climatic precession and obliquity forcing, via a novel nonlinear mechanism, which we term vibration-enhanced 90 synchronization.
 Section 5 is devoted to summary and discussion.
 Several caveats to this work are also given.